-Motivation and creativity can be unleashed in an organisation only if employees feel included and free to be themselves.
-Our business success depends on our ability to create and sustain an inclusive culture – one that builds diverse teams, encourages fresh perspectives and brings innovative thinking to developing smarter solutions for our clients.
+At Swiss Re, we embrace and build a diverse workforce that brings together the best of multiple generations, cultures, skillsets and thinking.
+We can only unleash the motivation and creativity of our employees if they can be who they are and feel included.
+Our business success depends on our ability to create and sustain an inclusive culture – one that builds diverse teams, encourages fresh perspectives and brings innovative thinking.
+We draw upon our diversity to understand our clients and markets, develop smarter solutions together and help the world to rebuild, renew and move forward.
+In this way we work towards our vision to 'make the world more resilient'.
 A commitment to inclusiveness is therefore fundamental for our organisational performance and part of our Group Code of Conduct.